Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 The idea that this potential talk show host is considered seriously for the Republican nomination, believe me, it'll never happen.

-Voters, Republican primary voters are just not gonna elect the talk show host.
+Voters, Republican primary voters are just not going to elect the talk show host.

 Sarah Palin is a talk show host.